tmorin/ceb/doc/method.md

 ---
 # method()

-The function `method()` return a fresh `MethodBuilder` providing services to define a method and ... more.
+The function `method()` returns a fresh `MethodBuilder` providing services to define a method and ... more.

 ## Import